hiratran2004/LOW_QUIESCENT_CURRENT_LOW_DROP_OUT_VOLTAGE_LINEAR_REGULATOR_DESIGN/README.md

 ### Specification

-The bandgap (BGR) block is one of the most critical components of the LDO, as it generates a reference voltage \(V_{\text{ref}}\) that is insensitive to temperature and process variations for the subsequent error amplifier (EA).
+The bandgap (BGR) block is one of the most critical components of the LDO, as it generates a reference voltage $V_{\text{ref}}$ that is insensitive to temperature and process variations for the subsequent error amplifier (EA).
-In addition, the BGR in this thesis is designed to provide a precise reference current \(I_{\text{ref}}\), enabling accurate biasing and consistent performance across process, voltage, and temperature (PVT) corners.
+In addition, the BGR in this thesis is designed to provide a precise reference current $I_{\text{ref}}$, enabling accurate biasing and consistent performance across process, voltage, and temperature (PVT) corners.

 ### Table 3 – Bandgap Reference Specification